mlearnfab/pyweb/_sources/intro.md

 # <font color="maroon">Welcome</font>

-Welcome to **Python for Absolute Beginners**.
-Our mission is to help members develop practical skills in Programming, Machine Learning, and Artificial Intelligence.
+Welcome to **Python for Absolute Beginners**, a learning community of inquirers.
+Our mission is to help members develop practical skills in Computation, Data Science, Machine Learning, and Artificial Intelligence.

+Please check out our learning programs in [Data Science](https://dsciencefab.com) and [Machine Learning](https://mlearnfab.com).

-Please consult the [FAQ](faq), [Curriculum](curriculum), and [Learning Design](learningdesign) pages for an overview of our activities.
+Please consult the [FAQ](faq), [Curriculum](curriculum), and [Learning Design](learningdesign) pages for an overview for learning Python.